 Individual & Family Health Insurance Special Enrollment.

-Qualifying life events allow you to make changes to your Individual & Family health insurance outside of Open Enrollment.
+Qualifying life events allow you to obtain Individual & Family health insurance outside of Open Enrollment.

 What is a Special Enrollment Period?